 - They withdraw consent for you to use their data

-When a participant decides to return their submission, their space in the study is immediately re-opened so that another participant may take their place.
-Returned submissions are excluded from your total number of requested submissions, and you do not have to pay unless you manually choose to do so (by selecting the green tick).
+When a participant returns their submission, their space in the study is immediately re-opened so that another participant may take their place.
+Returned submissions are excluded from your total number of requested submissions, and you do not have to pay unless you manually choose to do so (by selecting the green tick to approve it).